dannsam/xenko-docs/manual/graphics/graphics-compositor/scene-renderers.md

 ## Render camera

 Uses @'SiliconStudio.Xenko.Rendering.Compositing.SceneCameraRenderer.Child' to render a [view](../rendering-pipeline/index.md#render%20views) from a [camera slot](camera-slots.md).
+In simple terms, the **render camera** renderer takes the input from a camera in the scene so it can be displayed somewhere.

 ![Render camera properties](media/render-camera-1.png)